tobiaskluge/MigraDoc.Extensions/README.md

 - Line breaks
 - Inline elements `<strong>`, `<em>`, `<i>`, `<u>`
 - Horizontal Rules - Adds a paragraph with style "HorizontalRule"
+- Span elements with class will be converted to a formatted text and the style will be set to the span class value; e.g. <span class="myclass">abc</span> will be converted into a fragment abc with the style "myclass"; you can define the style inside your code and configure it as you need (e.g. font size, color, ...)

 For more details, check out the [specs](https://github.com/benfoster/MigraDoc.Extensions/blob/master/src/specs/MigraDoc.Extensions.Html.Specs/converting_tags.cs).